thg205/thg205.github.io/_posts/2024-05-01-icelandic-housing-market.markdown

 - `E_HNIT_WGS84/longitude`: East coordinates in WGS84 longitude
 - `FULLBUID/complete`: If the property is complete then 1 otherwise 0

 To enrich our data we needed other supporting datasets.
-Some are less interesting like the consumer price index, used to adjust the prices to inflation in the histogram plots above the data was found through this link: [CPI_data](https://px.hagstofa.is/pxis/pxweb/is/Efnahagur/Efnahagur__visitolur__1_vnv__1_vnv/VIS01000.px).

-Then we had two different interest rates, **index** and **non-index**.
-Here is link to the data of the rates:[interestrate](https://www.sedlabanki.is/annad-efni/meginvextir-si/).
-We then did some minor transformation and cleaning of the interest rate data as seen below.
+Most noticably, we had two different interest rates, **index** and **non-index**.
+Here is link to the data of the rates:[interest_rates](https://www.sedlabanki.is/annad-efni/meginvextir-si/).

 ### Looking at historical trends